paragonnoah/java_class/README.md

 # java_class
-creating java classes with know constructors
+creating java classes with No constructors